alex-page/bug-safari-svg/README.md

+# 🐛  SVG feColorMatrix

-# SVG feColorMatrix doesn't work in Safari when pulled in with a file
+> Safari feColorMatrix doesn't work in Safari with external a files

 When using a file ( `filters.svg` ) file with the ID's of the filters you cannot do this in safari:
 ```